 James Squire died in 1822 and was buried in Sydney’s Devonshire Street cemetery, where Central Station now stands.
 His son carried on the business, but died three years later.
 The James Squire brand was revived by craft brewer Chuck Hahn in 1988.
 The operation, now called the Malt Shovel Brewery, was bought by Lion Nathan and is now owned by the Japanese brewer Kirin as part of the Lion Group.

-In 1902, James Squire’s remains were moved to a new cemetery at La Perouse, causing a contemporary writer to pen the following:
+In 1902, James Squire’s remains were moved to a new cemetery at La Perouse, prompting a contemporary writer to pen the following:

 Altogether a remarkable person, he died in 1822 at Kissing Point and was buried in the Devonshire Street Cemetery.
 There he lay under a tombstone upon which the following inscription was engraved :—